Sundin/kubernetes-tutorial/pod.md

 If a Kubernetes manifest is removed from the weather-api repository, Flux will remove it from your cluster.
 If you delete a Kustomization from the kubernetes-tutorial repository, Flux will remove all Kubernetes objects that were previously applied from that Kustomization.

-If you alter the weather-api deployment using `kubectl edit`, the changes will be reverted to match the state described in Git.
+If you alter the weather-api deployment directly using `kubectl edit`, the changes will be reverted to match the state described in Git.
 When dealing with an incident, you can pause the reconciliation of a kustomization with `flux suspend kustomization <name>`.
 Once the debugging session is over, you can re-enable the reconciliation with `flux resume kustomization <name>`.

 Since Kind eats up quite some CPU resources, it might make sense in pausing it when you don't need it.
 To pause the cluster, first run `docker ps` to get the container ID of your cluster.
 Then run `docker pause <containerId>`.
-To resume, run `docker unpause <containerId>` (who came up with that command name?!).
+To resume it, run `docker unpause <containerId>` (who came up with that command name?!).